JawadElAmri/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word from a selected list of fruits and the user tries to guess it within a given number of turns.

 This project has been a fun way to get to grips with python, exposing me to a range of fundimental techniques and features to ensure a solid foundation and build transferable skills.
-Such as implementing and following object oriented programming practicies.
+Such as implementing and following the practicies of object oriented programming.

 ## Installation instructions
 Clone this repo in your terminal using the link provided at the top of this page.
-It should look like this in your terminal:
+It should look like this:

      git clone https://github.com/JawadElAmri/hangman.git

-Then enter the directory containing the project
+Then enter the directory containing this project

      cd hangman